 I’ve often had black men tell me that they are very jealous of my waves, which always makes me giggle! – Candice Brathwaite

-My husband shaves my head once a fortnight and my brother me a shape-up every 3 weeks.
+My husband shaves my head once a fortnight and my brother gives me a shape-up every 3 weeks.
 But my hair routine hasn’t changed much at all.
 I have to be more on top of my schedule even though my hair is so minimal.
 I think it’s important that my kids see a black woman in love with the hair which grows out of her own head.
 I think it sends a powerful statement of self-love.

 What practical tips do you have for new mums when it comes to styling their hair and their children’s hair?